Acts 5:30 and 10:39 - "whom ye slew and hanged on a tree"

 John Calvin remarks in his commentary: "Neither was your cruelty satisfied with a plain and common death; for he was hanged upon a tree."

-John Gill comments: "whom ye slew and hanged on a tree; ... that they had slain Jesus whom God raised up, inasmuch as they had condemned him to death in their sanhedrim, and had urged and importuned Pilate to crucify him... and were not content to put him to any kind of death, but insisted on his being crucified, or hanged on a tree... which was both a painful and shameful death."
+John Gill - (notice his use of the word “and”) - “whom ye slew AND hanged on a tree; this is said in defence of themselves, being charged that they intended to bring this man's blood upon them; they therefore insist upon it that they had slain Jesus whom God raised up, inasmuch as they had condemned him to death in their sanhedrim, AND had urged and importuned Pilate to crucify him, AND had imprecated his blood upon them AND on their children; AND were not content to put him to any kind of death, but insisted on his being crucified, or hanged on a tree; that is, stretched out upon the cross, which was both a painful and shameful death, to which they were manifestly accessary, and therefore justly charged with it.”

 The King James reading is by no means in error here.
 Mr. White, with all his professed scholarship, is simply reading something into the passage that is not there, and he misses the whole point of the significance of Christ's being hung ON A TREE.